moderndatacompany/dataos.info/docs/resources/lens/lens_deployment.md

 To validate the proper creation of the Instance Secret Resource within the DataOS environment, employ the `get` command.
 Execute the following commands to ascertain the existence of the Instance Secret Resource:

-To get the details of instance-secret created by the user who applies the instance-secret, use the following command:
+To get the details of Instance-secret created by the user who applies the Instance-secret, use the following command:

 === "Command"